-This suggests that in the early stages of economic growth, there is little concern about the environment and often countries undermind environmental standards to gain a competitive advantage – the incentive to free ride on others’ efforts.
+This suggests that in the early stages of economic growth, there is little concern about the environment and often countries undermined environmental standards to gain a competitive advantage – the incentive to free-ride on others’ efforts.
 However, as the environment increasingly worsens, it will reluctantly force economies to reduce the worst effects of environmental damage.
 This will slow down environmental degradation but not reverse past trends.

 Economic growth without environmental damage